sfcta/validation_workbook/README.md

 ## Running the Scripts

 1. Ensure all input files are placed in the specified `transit_input_dir`.
-2. Run `transit.py` to execute the model.
+2. Run `transit.py` to execute the script.
 3. Check the specified output directories for results.

 Ensure all dashboard YAML files are placed in the `transit` folder.